Professor Mark White, BA, PhD

 Mark White specialises in the Palaeolithic of Britain and its near European neighbours.
-His published works includes articles on handaxe morphology, palaeogeography & settlement history, the emergence of Levallois technology, the British late Middle Palaeolithic, the Clactonian controversy and significanced of chronological patterning in the Acheulean record.
-Mark's research focus has over the years shifted towards the Middle-Upper Palaeolithic.
+His published works includes numerous books alongside articles on handaxes, palaeogeography & settlement history, Levallois technology, the Clactonian controversy and the lamentable British Middle Palaeolithic.

 Mark's second key focus is the history of archaeology, and he is keenly interested in Victorian Antiquarians, especially the more eccentric ones.
 He has published articles evaluating the work and contribution of several Victorian pioneers, such as Sir John Evans, Sir John Lubbock and Worthington Smith, as well as a monograph on Nina Layard’s remarkable site at Foxhall Road, Ipswich, excavated between 1903-1905.
 Mark has just published a new book on Sir William Boyd Dawkins - Professor of Geology at Manchester University - and the controversy that surrounded his excavations at Creswell Crags in the late 1870s.
-Mark is currently very interested in Hugh Falconer and his neice Grace Milne.
+Mark is currently very interested in the market price of handaxes ca 1875.

-Mark is currently excavting at the Lower Palaeolithic site of Santon Downham, Suffolk in the hope of finding some nice twisted ovates.
+Mark is currently excavating at the Lower Palaeolithic site of Santon Downham, Suffolk in the hope of finding some nice twisted ovates.